Jo-Mu/MyFTP/README.md

 quit - disconnects from the remote server and quits the FTP client

-# Compilation Instructions
+# Compilation and Running Instructions

 javac myftp.java myftpclient.java

-java myftp
+java myftp [remote-server-address]